greflm13/configs/README.md

 # To use my config

-clone repository and run `./install`
+clone repository and run `./install`, if nothing happens, then your package manager is not supported yet.